Jakob-7/Jakob-7/README.md

 ## Jakob Lutz

-I’m a Computer Science and Economics student with a strong interest in applying mathematical and statistical methods to problems in quantitative finance and machine learning.
+I am an MSc Quantitative Finance student at WU Vienna with an academic background from Bocconi University and Georgia Tech.
+My interests lie in applying mathematical and statistical methods to quantitative finance, derivatives trading and machine learning.

 📫 Reach me: jakob.lutz123@gmail.com